cmhouston/excl-mobile-2.0/README.md

 	     <extensionID>com.milkmangames.extensions.GoViral</extensionID>
 	</extensions>

 Adobe Air allows developers to store global information. in ExCL all global variables are created from [GlobalVarContainer.as](src/GlobalVarContainer.as).
 Many of the Global Variables are set in [config.php](bin/config.php).
-[GlobalVarContainer.as](bin/GlobalVarContainer.as)also parses the exhibit/ component/ post data.
+[GlobalVarContainer.as](bin/GlobalVarContainer.as) also parses the exhibit/ component/ post data.